tilezen/mapbox-vector-tile/README.rst

   })

 Note that this example may not have anything visible within the tile when rendered.
 It's up to you to make sure you put the right data in the tile!

+Also note that the spec allows the extents to be modified, even though they are often set to 4096 by convention. `mapbox-vector-tile` assumes an extent of 4096.

 Decoding
 --------